 - Candidates are personally responsible for developing their social media competencies and platforms.
 The CMA is not responsible for developing candidate websites or providing training on how to use social media tools.

-- The CMA may use various social media tools (CMA Facebook, CMA Twitter, etc.) to promote the electoral process only.
+- The CMA may use its various social media accounts (Facebook, Twitter, etc.) to promote the electoral process only.
 The CMA will not retweet, repost or comment on candidate posts, or member support posts, on social media.

 - The CMA will not provide funding to candidates.

 - The CMA recommends that PTMAs and CMA affiliates do not provide separate individual funding to candidates for campaign-related activities.